stouch/docs/getting-started/installation.md

 Field          | Description
 :------------- | :-----------
 Project Name   | The name of your project
-Project Key    | The key that will be used in the API endpoints Admin Email    | The email address of your first administrator Admin Password | The password for your first administrator Host           | The server/host of your database
+Project Key    | The key that used in the URL of API endpoints Admin Email    | The email address of your first administrator Admin Password | The password for your first administrator Host           | The server/host of your database